Connor Wong Player Props: Red Sox vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.3 K/9, which ranks 23rd in the league.
+- The 8.3 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 23rd in MLB.

-- The Diamondbacks' 4.53 team ERA ranks 22nd among all league pitching staffs.
+- The Diamondbacks have the 23rd-ranked team ERA across all MLB pitching staffs (4.58).

-- The Diamondbacks rank 16th in baseball in home runs given up (59 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 15th in baseball in home runs given up (60 total, 1.2 per game).

-- Pfaadt (0-1 with a 7.65 ERA and 14 strikeouts in 20 2/3 innings pitched) makes the start for the Diamondbacks, his fifth of the season.
+- The Diamondbacks are sending Davies (0-0) to the mound for his third start of the season.

-- His most recent appearance came on Saturday against the Pittsburgh Pirates, when the right-hander tossed 5 1/3 innings, surrendering three earned runs while giving up six hits.
+- His last appearance came on Sunday, April 9 against the Los Angeles Dodgers, when the righty went 4 1/3 innings, surrendering five earned runs while giving up five hits.

-- In four games this season, the 24-year-old has put up a 7.65 ERA and 6.3 strikeouts per nine innings, while allowing a batting average of .291 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.